This section lists county associations of Lancashire providing details about each one and what resources and publications they offer.

 They also hope to provide an information service and library.

 In addition, they help to transcribe and preserve original documents and records.
-It now has thirteen centres in the county and one in London.
+It now has thirteen centres across the county and one in London.
 The centres in the county are:

 Lancashire Parish Register Society: